caseyg/awesome/TOPICS.md

 *   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [dxos/dxos](https://github.com/dxos/dxos) - TypeScript implementation of the DXOS protocols, SDK, and toolchain.
+*   [dxos/dxos](https://github.com/dxos/dxos) - TypeScript implementation of the DXOS protocols, SDK, toolchain and Composer.

 *   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable